asacamano-linux-setup/dev/README.md

 # dev

-Set of core dev tools
+A simple set of core dev tools.